MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/nps/nps-crl-check-registry-settings.md

 ms.assetid:
 ms.author: wscontent
 author: marcussa
-ms.date: 10/12//2023
+ms.date: 10/12/2023
 ms.contributor: marcussa
 ---
 # NPS CRL Check Registry Settings

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016

-You can use the following registry settings to change the way Network Policy Server (NPS) performs certificate revocation list (CRL) checks when EAP-TLS or PEAP-TLS is used.
+You can use the following registry settings to change the way Network Policy Server (NPS) performs Certificate Revocation List (CRL) checks when EAP-TLS or PEAP-TLS is used.

 > [!Warning]
 > Incorrectly editing the registry can severely damage your system.
 Before making changes to the registry, you should back up any valued data on the computer.